knpuniversity/oauth2-client-bundle/README.md

 # KnpUOAuth2ClientBundle

-This bundle integrates with [league/oauth2-client](http://oauth2-client.thephpleague.com/) and allows you to easily create different "providers" are services in your container.
+This bundle integrates with [league/oauth2-client](http://oauth2-client.thephpleague.com/) and allows you to easily create different "providers" as services in your container.

 If you configure the `facebook` provider, then you'll have a new service in your container called `knpu.oauth.facebook_provider`.